 Driver's Packets may be downloaded from the APBA or conducting club's web site.
+Drivers Packets are required to be provided 30 days in advance for all UIM Championships.

 RULE 3 - ENTRY FORM AND RACE CIRCULAR

 Following the issuance of an APBA sanction, APBA headquarters shall send to all appropriate and duly registered offshore racing members a race circular.